St. Johns Regional Audubon

 Read and Listen to this news about “how teens have taken to birdwatching.”
 Our own Blair Clark is quoted in the article.

-St. Johns Regional Audubon is excited to be building some partnerships that will expand our outreach into our local community.
+St. Johns Regional Audubon is aways looking for volunteers to help us with our outreach into our local

-- We are currently developing an Education Committee and are specifically looking for volunteers who want to work with kids (retired teachers are especially needed!)
+- Volunteers who want to work with kids (retired teachers are especially needed!) as part of

-- We need volunteers to help at our event tables.
+our Education Committee. - Volunteers to help at our event tables.

 More Details on Educational Volunteer Opportunities…